 What is it?

 Frozen shoulder, also known as adhesive capsulitis, is a painful condition where the shoulder joint becomes stiff and restricts your movement.
-The lining of the shoulder joint, called a “capsule”, is normally a flexible structure that allows large amount of shoulder movement.
+The lining of the shoulder joint, called a “capsule”, is normally a flexible structure that allows a large amount of shoulder movement.
 However, with a frozen shoulder, the shoulder joint capsule becomes contracted and inflamed.
 This results in reduced flexibility and a lot of pain with movement.

 What causes it?

 Frozen shoulder is a condition that often starts out of the blue and has no distinctive cause.
 However, it has been linked with diabetes, high cholesterol, heart disease and can be triggered by an impact injury to the shoulder.
 This condition mostly affects people aged 40-60 years old.
 It is also more common in women than in men.

 Referred to Isy by my chiropractor.
 Very painful frozen shoulder condition.
 3 treatments by Isy and I am playing my best golf in years.
 Isy is very empathic, highly skilled and simply the best.
 My very best recommendations.
 P. Skaadegaard

 Three stages of frozen shoulder symptoms exist.

 The shoulder starts to become painful.
 Increasingly so when reaching out for things.
 Shoulder movement decreases and pain worsens at night.

 Stage 2: The Frozen Stage